 This course provides a calculus-based introduction to probability and statistics.
 After a brief introduction to probability, this course will focus on statistics with a strong emphasis on experimental design.
 Topics to be covered include the normal, binomial, and Poisson distributions, hypothesis tests, confidence intervals, ANOVA, design of experiments, and least squares regression.
 Particular attention will be given to applications in the sciences and engineering.
 This course includes an introduction to the R statistics language.

 Math in the Mountains is an interdisciplinary course in which students engage in a hands-on learning experience using mathematical modeling to understand current major societal issues of local and national interest.
 The course is run in collaboration with local businesses, research centers, non-profits, and government organizations that provide data so that teams of students can act as consultants throughout the course thus creating strong connections between Carroll College and the greater Helena community, while engaging in a learning and discovery process.
 This one-semester upper-level course is open to mathematics and non-mathematics majors at the sophomore level and above.

 This course is an introduction to numerical methods and MATLAB programming.
 We focus not just on how numerical methods work, but when they are appropriate, where they fail, and how to interpret their results.
 Specific topics vary by instructor but will be chosen from roundoff and truncation errors, root-finding methods, numerical methods for linear algebra, least squares regression methods, interpolation, numerical integration and differentiation, and numerical algorithms for solving ordinary and partial differential equations.
-Students will also learn to write functions in MATLAB using looping and control statements.
+Students will learn to write functions in MATLAB using looping and control statements.
 This is a writing intensive course and students will complete several coding and writing intensive projects throughout the semester.

 This is a one-credit, pass/fail, seminar-style course.
 There will be three main segments: select a faculty director for either an honors thesis or a senior project and write a research proposal, write a resume and research job opportunities, and write a graduate school essay and research graduate school opportunities.
 The overall goal of this course is to prepare students for their senior year and beyond.
 This course should be taken in the spring of the year before intended graduation (typically in the spring of the junior year).